crtoled0/parking-spots/design/index.md

 •	Name: Identifier for policy.
 •	Hour Price (hp): Price per hour that car uses parking spot.
 Mandatory field
 •	Fixed Amount (fa):  Fixed price to be use.
 By default is 0.
 •	Price Formula: Formula applied to calculate price to pay.
 By default the formula is ‘fa + hp*nh’.
 Being nh the number of hours that car used parking spot.
-•	Apply to: List of parking spots this Parking Policy will be applied.
-By default is ‘ALL’, meaning that the policy will be applied to all spots as second priority.
 User save changes.
 System apply changes internally.
 End of case of use.